 - Customizable LED indicators keep you on track with your performance metrics

-- Waterproof for riding in the rain
+- Waterproof for extended rides in the rain

 - Only a few available screen colors